SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Removing groups

-To remove a group simply hover over the group name and click on the cross button.
+To remove a group simply hover over the group name and click on the "X" button.
 A confirmation pop-up window will appear, click "OK" and the group will be deleted.

 ![Remove Group](/guides/users-guide/removegroup.png)